What is this guide?

 Once you have a functional understanding of SEO basics, established a baseline, identified gaps, and made sure you’re not suffering from common SEO problems, it’s time to get to work proactively optimizing your franchisor website.

 We realize all these numbered steps can get a little confusing, but the following six steps offer the most straightforward SEO improvement process you can undertake.
 Before you jump in, realize that this can’t be done in a day, a week, or even a month.
 Effective SEO and digital marketing takes time, so move through these steps methodically and thoroughly.
-We promise at the end of it, you’ll turn your website into a 24/7 lead generation machine.

 1. Identify your audience and keyword opportunities